RyanSPando/express-validations/README.md

   select * from people;
 ```

-* Now when you have properly created your database and table, add the line below to the top of your routes/index.js file to be able to reference your database properly to perform CRUD operations in your routes
+* Now when you have properly created your database and table, add the line below to the 3rd line of your routes/index.js file to be able to reference your database properly in order to perform CRUD operations in your routes

 ```
 var knex = require('knex')(require('../knexfile')['development']);